Novetus/Novetus_src/README.md

 You should have received a copy of the GNU General Public License along with Novetus's query.php.
 If not, see <https://www.gnu.org/licenses/>.

-Read it here https://github.com/Novetus/Novetus_src/blob/master/LICENCE or in LICENCE.txt.
+Read it here https://github.com/Novetus/Novetus_src/blob/master/LICENSE or in LICENSE.txt.

 #